Nature Park Projects

 Successful conclusion and basis for the future

-The four nature parks Ammergauer Alpen, Nagelfluhkette, Karwendel and Tiroler Lech presented on October 05, 2021 in Scharnitz the completed Interreg small-scale project "Species protection without borders" which serves as a common nature conservation basis for a more intensive cross-border cooperation.
+The four nature parks Ammergauer Alpen, Nagelfluhkette, Karwendel and Tiroler Lech presented the completed Interreg small-scale project "Species protection without borders" on 5 October 2021 in Scharnitz.

 learn more